betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 paradigm changes.
 The panelists agreed that the role of HPC RSEs is still missing good career paths in academia and that their expertise is often not acknowledged.
-The panelists have different experiences with support in HPC centers - some experienced good support with training and incentives and some have seen that it got better over the last few years but was also a battle for recognition in the past.
+The panelists have different experiences with support in HPC centers - some experienced good support with training and incentives, while others some have seen that it got better over the last few years but was also a battle for recognition in the past.
 They agreed that the national and international movements and events for RSEs also improves the situation for